 They say that writing the headline is the hardest part of publishing.
 Some people have even devised specific strategies to make it easier — ranging from fill-in-the-blank templates to waiting until the last minute to whip up something good and creative.

-Whatever method you choose, these nine examples will make you re-think the way you craft headlines.
+Whatever method you choose, these nine examples will make you rethink the way you craft headlines.
 Why?
 Because they all have several points in common that are worth analyzing from a copywriting point of view.
 Let’s take a look:

-1. Avocode: Simple, Straightforward and To-the-Point
+1. Avocode: Simple, straightforward, and to-the-point

-2. Bing: Let the Facts do the Talking
+2. Bing: Let the facts do the talking

 I’ve kept this ad from Bing for a while, just because it was so good.
-A newspaper-style clipping and a pair of sinister eyes completes the picture, and it’s easy to tell exactly at-a-glance what this is about.
+A newspaper-style clipping and a pair of sinister eyes complete the picture, and it’s easy to tell exactly at-a-glance what this is about.
 Google said it wouldn’t do something, and they did it anyway.
 Of course, Bing is not immune to having its own search records seized, but there’s no mention of that.

-Bing doesn’t even go into a full-fledged bullet-point frenzy over what they do better, because as we all know, you could probably count those things on one hand.
+Bing doesn’t even go into a full-fledged bullet point frenzy over what they do better, because as we all know, you could probably count those things on one hand.
 Instead, it lets the facts speak for it and backs them up with the original sources.
 Unsurprisingly, this ad was targeted specifically at Google-using Safari browsers for the best possible targeting results.

-3. Name Badges: Easy and Fast
+3. Name Badges: Easy and fast

 What I love about this example is that it doesn’t mince words.
-And when it comes to something as mundane as name badges, writing a thought-provoking, interesting and unique headline would make most people leap into oncoming traffic.
+And when it comes to something as mundane as name badges, writing a thought-provoking, interesting, and unique headline would make most people leap into oncoming traffic.

 The supporting image copy illustrates just how these conference badges are different from the typical “Hello, My Name Is” stickers, and invites the user to easily create their own badge in minutes.
 When it comes to designing something, “easy” and “fast” are the buzzwords that get clicked.

-Let’s imagine for a moment, that you’re not really sure what Pinterest is.
+Let’s imagine for a moment that you’re not really sure what Pinterest is.
 Maybe you’ve heard about it, but you don’t understand why everyone’s pinning and sharing and creating.
 This headline makes it relevant.
 “They used Pinterest to plan a dream trip” is just one of many possible outcomes of using the site.
 You’ll have to sign up to discover yours.

-Fortunately, Pinterest adds a little enticement to the headline by letting you know that it only takes around 45 seconds to sign up, and that there are billions of pins to explore — so you can use Pinterest to do whatever inspires and motivates you.
+Fortunately, Pinterest adds a little enticement to the headline by letting you know that it only takes around 45 seconds to sign up and that there are billions of pins to explore — so you can use Pinterest to do whatever inspires and motivates you.

-5. Oscar: Make the Impersonal, Personal
+5. Oscar: Make the impersonal, personal

-6. IconJar: Get Comfortable with Action Words
+6. IconJar: Get comfortable with action words

-This one isn’t specifically a headline, but rather the sub-section that typically appears below the headline.
 When you’re crafting headlines for your landing pages, it’s important not to lose steam after the big reveal (your offer).
 So what IconJar has done here is a trick that you can easily duplicate — use action words:

 And if someone can picture themselves using your product or service before they’ve even hit the buy button — congratulations, you’ve already sold them.

-9. Scratch: Making You Think
+9. Scratch: Making you think

-Scratch Wireless’ headline makes you think – Wireless should be free.
+Scratch Wireless’ headline makes you think — wireless should be free.
 Its sub-headline is where it hits that light bulb moment — look at all the things wireless can do using your existing internet.
-Why are you paying so much for it, in fact, why are you paying at all? (emphasis mine).
+Why are you paying so much for it, in fact, why are you paying at all? (emphasis mine)

-Scratch’s philosophy in its headline seems to be that, just because “we’ve always done it that way” doesn’t have to mean we have to keep doing it.
-Rather than just talking about “free wireless” which could make a visitor’s B.S. detector shoot straight up, it throws a question right back at the visitor — why?
+Scratch’s philosophy in its headline seems to be that just because “we’ve always done it that way” doesn’t have to mean we have to keep doing it.
+Rather than just talking about “free wireless,” which could make a visitor’s B.S. detector shoot straight up, it throws a question right back at the visitor — why?

-Hopefully by now you’ve come away with some great “headline ammunition” that you can use when crafting your landing pages.
+Hopefully, by now you’ve come away with some great “headline ammunition” that you can use when crafting your landing pages.
 Just remember these bite-sized points when you write:

 - Keep your headline straight, simple and to-the-point.
-The best headlines don’t need to be witty, clever or complex.
+The best headlines don’t need to be witty, clever, or complex.
 Simple sells.

 - Let the facts speak for you.
-If your company was featured in the news, you’ve created an amazing case study or otherwise “made headlines”, use that information to make your own headlines!
+If your company was featured in the news, you’ve created an amazing case study or otherwise “made headlines,” use that information to make your own headlines!

 - Put the user in control.
-Just because people use your service one way, doesn’t mean it’s the only way.
+Just because people use your service one way doesn’t mean it’s the only way.
 Put the control in the user’s hands and let them explore everything you have to offer.

 - Make it personal.
 Whether you’re selling lingerie or lawnmowers, there’s a part of your business that many people might find intimidating, frustrating or confusing.
 How can you make the process friendlier and more welcoming to them?

-- Don’t forget the supporting cast – Although your headline will do most of the selling for you, don’t forget that great visuals, strong “feature pillars” and a clear, concise sub-headline add so much more.
+- Don’t forget the supporting cast.
+Although your headline will do most of the selling for you, don’t forget that great visuals, strong “feature pillars” and a clear, concise sub-headline add so much more.

-- Ask questions that make people think – If you’ve got a feature that others might term brilliant or revolutionary, why not ask the kinds of questions that make people think?
+- Ask questions that make people think.
+If you’ve got a feature that others might term brilliant or revolutionary, why not ask the kinds of questions that make people think?
 Jolt them out of their rut and make them start questioning.
 They’ll thank you for the insight.

 About the Author: Sherice Jacob helps businesses improve website design and increase conversions with user-focused design, compelling copywriting and smart analytics.
 Learn more at iElectrify and get your free conversion checklist and web copy tune-up.